fengalin/media-toc-player/README.md

 # Todo
 - Switch to full screen mode.
 - Display subtitles.
+- Make timeline foldable.
-- Finalize flatpak with more gst-plugins.
+- Finalize flatpak and deal with potential license issues with plugins.

 # Technologies
 **media-toc-player** is developed in Rust and uses the following technologies: